chrisnoonan98675/site/xl-release/how-to/using-the-remote-completion-plugin.markdown

 ## Limitations

 ### Reassigning
-When a Remote completion task has been started, the users that are assigned to the task will receive an email with a request to remotely complete or fail a task.
+When a Remote completion task has been started and becomes in progress, the users that are assigned to the task will receive an email with a request to remotely complete or fail a task.
-In case you want to re-assign a new user or team and want to make sure that they receive a new email with a remote completion request, you have to fail and restart the task after you reassigned a new user or team.
+In case you want to re-assign a new user or team to a task that's in progress and want to make sure that they receive a new email with a remote completion request, you have to fail and restart the task after you reassigned a new user or team.

-## Supported mail clients
+## Recommended mail clients
+The **Complete task** and **Fail task** buttons will generate a new email based on _mailto_ links.
+Most email clients support this.
+We recommend the following email clients:

 - MacOS > Mail, Thunderbird
 - Windows > Mail, Outlook, Thunderbird
 - Android > Outlook, Gmail
 - iOS > Mail, Gmail

-There are some known issues with webmail clients.
+There are some known issues with several webmail clients that have problems generating an email based on mailto links.